ahmetefe3423/CSCI_5511_Final_Project/target_sharing/README.md

   - Searches over assignments of targets to robots.
   - Uses tour costs to evaluate each robot's bundle.
 - Exponential in number of targets/robots – only usable for small problems.
-- Useful as a gold standard to compare heuristics.
+- Serves as a gold standard for comparing heuristics.

 ---

 ### `CA_Greedy` – Greedy Combinatorial Auction
 - File: `ca_greedy.py`
-- Builds small **bundles** (e.g. 1–2 targets) for each robot.
+- Builds small **bundles** (for example 1–2 targets) for each robot.
 - Computes the tour cost of each bundle and **greedily** picks non-overlapping bundles with lowest cost.
 - Approximates the combinatorial auction with much lower computation than `CA_Optimal`.